alexakreizinger/styleguidetemplate/index.md

 {% include get_rules_for_audience.md filename=file audience=aud %}
 ```

-You'd get a list of all punctuation rules that apply to the `dev` audience.
-Based on the expanded `punctuation.yml` file above, your output would look like this (but instead of in a code block it'd be correctly rendered in Markdown):
+You'd get a list of all punctuation-related rules that apply to the `dev` audience.
+Based on the expanded `punctuation.yml` file above, your output would look like this (but correctly rendered in Markdown instead of displayed in a code block):

 ```
 # Punctuation